ngoomie/ngoomie/README.md

 I like Perl and webshite and sysadmin but I'm not good at any of them — maybe sysadmin if you're being really really generous

-My go-to Linux distros are Fedora and Rocky Linux for general prupose desktop and server stuff respectively
+My go-to Linux distros are Arch and Fedora for general prupose desktop and server stuff respectively

 I currently know a decent amount of Perl and some SQL, trying to learn Lua and Crystal